horsemeatlasagne/horsemeatlasagne.github.io/_posts/2024-11-28-first-post.md

 ---
-title: This is my first post of gh pages blog
+title: "This is my first post of gh pages blog"
 date: 2024-11-28
 ---